Wrapper-Offline/Wrapper-Offline/README.md

 [1] - See <https://www.gnu.org/philosophy/free-sw.html> for a better definition of free software.

 ## Themes added
-1. Business Friendly (from GA2016 Online asset set)
+1. Business Friendly (from GA2016 Offline asset set)